 Welcome to my website.
-I’m an Oxford music graduate, hoping to enter a career in journalism or lobbying.
+I’m an MA student in journalism at City, University of London; prior to that, I studied music at Oriel College, Oxford.
 The purpose of this site is to collate all my journalistic projects and other writings.

-The majority of the content on this site comes from my time spent as Executive Editor of Oriel College’s newspaper The Poor Print for academic year 2016-17, but there are also several articles that were written for other publications such as the Oxford-wide student paper paper Cherwell.
+Much of the more recent content on this site consists of work I’ve done as part of my MA course.
+A lot of the older content, meanwhile comes from my time spent as Executive Editor of Oriel College’s newspaper The Poor Print for academic year 2016-17.
+There are also several articles that were written for various other publications.

 The site reflects my wide range of interests: some of the articles draw on my musical expertise, while others reflect my interests in politics.
 The format varies from satirical data-journalism to serious comment pieces.
 A complete list of all the content on this site, sorted by category, can be found here.